Blaize-Egelhof/task-pilot/readme-draft.md

 To engage the user in a meaningful way, and encourage them to contribute to Tasks.

 ### Future Goals:
-- Ability to search for different Tasks according to categories in order to attain answers to other Tasks site users have previously solved.
+- Ability to search for different Tasks according to state and ownership in order to attain answers to other Tasks site users have previously solved.
 - Provide the ability for users to send private messages to either another user, or a group of users.
 - Ability to verify users qualifications and contributions in order to verify weither a specific user can be marked as 'TrustWorthy' for specific Task category contributions